fingerprintjs/BotD/README.md

 📕 [Full documentation](docs/api.md)

-## 🤖 Upgrade to Fingerprint Pro bot detection to detect sophisticated bots easily
+## 🤖 Upgrade to Fingerprint Pro Bot Detection to detect sophisticated bots with confidence.

 **Free for developers (up to 20K API calls / mo), unlimited free trials available, no credit card needed.**

-[Fingerprint Pro](https://fingerprint.com/products/bot-detection/) is a professional bot detection service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.
+[Fingerprint Pro Bot Detection](https://fingerprint.com/products/bot-detection/) is a professional bot detection service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.

+Fingerprint Pro Bot Detection provides both browser and server-side APIs that make the process of bot detection fast and secure.
+When using the Pro Bot Detection, use the browser JavaScript SDK to obtain the requestID value and then verify this value using our server API.

-The Pro combines vast amounts of auxiliary data that bots leak (cursor movements, network overrides, browser changes and more) to be able to reliably deduplicate real users from automated software, resulting in the detection of popular automation tools, their derivatives and plugins.
+The Pro product combines vast amounts of auxiliary data that bots leak (cursor movements, network overrides, browser changes and more) to be able to reliably deduplicate real users from automated software, resulting in the detection of popular automation tools, their derivatives and plugins.

-A big advantage of the Pro is that it's able to distinguish good bots from bad ones that allow you to block malicious traffic without blocking search engine crawlers, monitoring workers, etc.
+A big advantage of the Pro detection is that it's able to distinguish good bots from bad ones that allow you to block malicious traffic without blocking search engine crawlers, monitoring workers, etc.

 <p align="center">
   <a href="https://fingerprint.com/products/bot-detection/">